-They begin to rotate, move, crash, vibrate, jump.
+They begin to rotate, move, crash, vibrate, movement, gas particles jump.
 Some shoot out as a result of so much movement and others "rescue", catch, hug those particles by identification (gas with gas and dust with dust).

-In the center a dense opaque core formed surrounded by a disk of dust and gas.
+In the center, a dense opaque core formed surrounded by a disk of dust and gas.